truckli/iplocator/README.md

 ## Limitations

 * Only datx format is supported, which is non-free.
-That means you or your organization has to purchase the database from the official site <http://www.ipip.net>.
+That means you or your organization have to purchase the offline database from <http://www.ipip.net>.

 ## A Java Example: